faizmokhtar/faizmokhtar.com/content/posts/go-dependency.md

 `dep` solve this by making sure everyone who works on the project is guaranteed to be using the same version of dependencies.

-With that hopefully by now you have learned the basic of `go dep` to manage your project dependencies.
+That's it.
+Hopefully now you have learned the basic usage sof `go dep` to manage your project dependencies.

  [1]:https://golang.github.io/dep/
  [2]:https://www.npmjs.com/